jacksonhehe/La-Virtual-Zone-/README.md

 ## Data Persistence

 User accounts and login state are stored in the browser using `localStorage`.
-Clearing your browser data resets this information.
-Other league data (clubs, players, tournaments, etc.) comes from mock files and is kept in memory only, so changes are lost on page refresh.
+League data such as clubs and players is now persisted with **IndexedDB** so edits survive page refreshes.
+For a discussion of alternatives, see [`docs/persistence-options.md`](docs/persistence-options.md).